 HQT 2 Children in EYFS and Year 1 have a poor understanding of place value and number.
 (Analysis from Year 1 Summer 2021 PUMA assessments) Pupil Premium Children in KS1 develop very good understanding of place value and number.
 Children in EYFS meet expected standards in Number or make good progress from their starting points.
 (See individual targets set.)
 Children in Year 1 make good progress from their EYFS profile assessments ensuring that they are able to achieve EXS in Maths in Year 1.
 PP children in Year 2 meet the EXS standards.
+Mederate Impact KS1 attainment everyious above a mixed set of results.
+Moderate Impact: KS1 attainment overview shows a mixed set of results for maths for PP children.
+See data appendix for trends of KS1 attainmen in Maths.

-Target 2022-23 All PP children in KS1 achieve EXS in Maths.
-In Year 2 SATs 100% of children achieve 2022-23 There were no PP children in Year 2 so this date is not available.
-PP children in Year 1 In EYFS 100% of children who were PP achieved a GLD in Maths in both strands.
-Mat Data analysis shows that the majority of children across KS1 are achieving the number · ·
+There were no PP children in Year 2 so this date is not available.
+PP children in Ye In EYFS 100% of children who were PP achieved a GLD in Maths in both strands.
+Data analysis shows that the majority of children across KS1 are achieving the num ber and place value objectives.
+See data analysis at the end of the report.
+HQT 3 Specific gaps in children's learning: Reading knowledge: Trying to develop a balanced whole reader with benchmarking at the heart of reading assessments and RWI at the core of Early Reading development.
+HQT 4 Specific gaps in children's learning: Reading knowledge: Pupil Premium children have specific gaps in the phonics knowledge and have difficulties engaging in reading at home.
+Parents of children with PP are not reading with their children.
 Specific gaps in children's learning: Reading knowledge: Trying to develop a balanced whole reader with benchmarking at the heart of reading assessments.
 100% of PP children in Year 2 achieved EXS standards in Reading.
 100% of PP children in Year 6 achieve GDS (based on current assessment and prior attainment) in Reading.
 Children make really good progress with their reading bands and benchmarking shows that the whole reader is being developed.
 Children's benchmarking assessments demonstrates that PP children make accelerated progress in benchmarking assessments.
+Moderate Impact: Children reading attainment in Year 6 see data.
+Benchmarking is used across the school to track all children so we have a very clear data for PP children and their reading habits.
 Specific gaps in children's learning: Reading knowledge: Pupil Premium children have specific gaps in the phonics knowledge and have difficulties engaging in reading at home.
-100% of PP children in Year 1 and 2 achieve the EXS standard in Phonics.
+Target: 100% of PP children in Year 1 and 2 achieve the EXS standard in Phonics.
 2022-23 PP children achieve 66% of Year 1 children are targeted to pass Phonics standards.
-(One child not targeted due to global learning delay)

-Significant Impact: 2021-22
+(One child not targeted due to global learning delay) 2023-24 See below one child in receipt of PP achieved the phonics standards.
+Significant Impact: 2021-22 2022-23